ohscar/rmalloc/doc/paper/simulating-locking.rst

 slow and uses too much memory, which my laptop with 4 GB of RAM and an intel Core i3 CPU can't handle - this only works for small-ish outputs.
 This because the list of handles is checked for each memory access, i.e. a :math:`\sim` 2000 entries list for each memory access (:math:`\sim` 500 MB), quickly becomes unusable.
-I tried various approaches, such as moving out the code to Cython (formerly known as Pyrex), which translates the Python code into C and builds it as a Python extension module (a regular shared library), but only doing that did not markedly speed things up.
+I tried various approaches, such as moving the code to Cython (formerly known as Pyrex), which translates Python code into C and builds it as a Python extension module (a regular shared library), but only doing that did not markedly speed things up.

 Save CPU at the Expense of Memory
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 I eventually tried a mapping on the start and end addresses, where each access address would be decremented towards
 start and incremented towards end.
-Each address was checked against against a mapping from address to handle.
+Each address is checked against against a mapping from address to handle.
 If the
-value (i.e. the memory handle) of the mapping is the same, I know that memory access belonged to a specific handle.
+value (i.e. the memory handle) of the mapping is the same, I know that memory access belongs to a specific handle.
-That was even slower than iterating through 2000 elements, because the hash has to be checked on average one lookup per
+That is even slower than iterating through 2000 elements, because the hash has to be checked on average one lookup per
 allocated byte in the memory area, even though the time complexity is similar: *O(n*m + c)* - the constant makes it
 slower, assuming hash lookup is *O(1)* i.e. *c*.

-Finally, I came up with a brute-force solution: hash all addresses within the requested memory area - from start to end,
+Finally, I came up with a brute-force solution: hash all addresses within the requested memory area, from start to end,
 mapping each address to the corresponding memory handle.
-The complexity was *O(m)*, but blew up with a MemoryError at
+The complexity is *O(m)*, but blows up with a MemoryError at
 about 2 GB data read (out of 12 GB in total) My server with 8 GB RAM has swap enabled, but by default Ubuntu 10.04 LTS
 doesn't over-commit memory.
 Setting ``/proc/sys/vm/overcommit_memory`` to 1 effectively enables swap for application memory
 allocation.
-So, what I realized is that the problem is, of course, that using a 32-bit system to allocate data larger
+Using a 32-bit system to allocate data larger
-than 4GB doesn't work very well.
+than 4GB doesn't work.
 I installed a 64-bit Ubuntu LiveCD on a USB stick and did post-processing from that end.
 Now I could successfully translate a memory trace run to an ops file, given a computer with a large amount of RAM.

 .. raw:: foobar